yama-yuki/dep-forest-complex/README.md

 Our system comprises 3 components including `Dependency Forest Parser`, `Rescoring Module`, and `Forest Decoder`.

 ## Dependency Forest Parser
-We have extended the implementation of https://github.com/freesunshine0316/dep-forest-re/tree/master/biaffine_forest [Song+,19]
+We have extended an Eisner-based dependency parser (https://github.com/freesunshine0316/dep-forest-re/tree/master/biaffine_forest [Song+,19])* to parse a sentence into a set of hyperedges (i.e. forest).
+(*) Some modifications were needed since the original implementation returns a list of nbest trees rather than forest.

 Notes from [Song+,19]:
 * 1-best parsing algorithm is based on maximum (minimum) spanning tree